pdeguzman96/BuildYourOwnImageClassifier/README.md

 8. '-g' or '--GPU'.
 "Option to use GPU", type = str
 9. '-sd' or '--save_dir'.
 'Provide saving directory if you want to save the model checkpoint elsewhere', type = str

-predict.py arguments...
+## Use predict.py to use your model to predict classes of images!
+- You can have it predict on 1 image or an entire directory of images.
+- Use -sr to have it save results in a file called predictions.csv predict.py arguments...

 1. 'checkpoint' 'Path to location of trained model checkpoint.
 Mandatory.' type = str